Jacob Gomes, Community Health

 He brought that same intensity to his schoolwork, especially in his internships

 .
-Last summer, he worked at the Massachusetts Coalition for Occupational Safety and Health (MassCOSH) with the Teens Lead at Work Program, conducting research, developing a survey, and helping to prepare teenagers for college.
+Summer 2012, he worked at the Massachusetts Coalition for Occupational Safety and Health (MassCOSH) with the Teens Lead at Work Program, conducting research, developing a survey, and helping to prepare teenagers for college.
 This semester, he is working for The New England Consortium

 helping to deliver the occupational health and safety training sessions and sharpening his public speaking skills.